Flagsmith/flagsmith-docs/docs/advanced-use/edge-proxy.md

 }
 ```

+### Environment Variables

+You can configure the Edge Proxy with the following Environment Variables:

+- `WEB_CONCURRENCY` The number of [Uvicorn](https://www.uvicorn.org/) workers.
+Defaults to `1`.
+Set to the number of
+  available CPU cores.

 ## Running the Edge Proxy

 The Edge Proxy runs as a docker container.
 It is currently available at the